Package org.lazywizard.lazylib.ui

 buildUntilLimit

-that will fit within a single line, given the space limits passed in.
+Returns the longestStringthat will fit within a single line, given the space limits passed in.
 This can and will return a String ending with a partial word.
-For proper word-wrapping, usewrapString(String, float, float, float)
+For proper word-wrapping, usewrapString(String, float, float, float)instead.- Parameters:

 - The longest substring of

-that will fit within a single line of up tomaxWidth
+rawLinethat will fit within a single line of up tomaxWidthwidth. - Since:

 - 3.0